 MacKenzie Bills – Class of 2016

 MacKenzie Bills, a Culver Fellow alumna from Altoona, Iowa, graduated in April 2016 with a degree in Political Science and International Relations and minors in French and Religion.
 Immediately after graduation, Bills traveled to Djibouti to serve as a U.S. State Department public diplomacy intern at the U.S. Embassy.
 She was awarded a Fulbright scholarship to teach English in Malaysia as a U.S. cultural ambassador in 2017.
+In January 2018, Bills accepted a position as a junior program manager in the Education and Cultural Affairs Bureau of the U.S. Department of State.

 During her senior year at Simpson, Bills participated in the Capitol Hill Internship Program (CHIP), serving as a research intern with the Religious Freedom Center at the Newseum Institute and as research intern with the Woodrow Wilson International Center for Scholars in Washington, D.C.
 She was heavily involved on Simpson’s campus, as a Culver Fellow, Wesley Service Scholar, Pi Beta Phi, member of Simpson College Democrats, and Interfaith Undergraduate Assistant through Simpson’s Religious Life Community.
 In the past, she interned for former U.S. Representative Leonard L. Boswell on his 2012 congressional campaign.